Rate-optimal refinement strategies for local approximation MCMC: Introduction

 Using our optimal surrogate refinement strategy, the refinement rate (i.e., the rate at which new density evaluations are demanded) decreases with $T$.
 This implies that the decay of the MSE as the number of density evaluations $n$ increases is not only faster than the $1/n$ rate expected for standard geometrically ergodic MCMC, but also that this convergence rate (in $n$) may accelerate as the number of MCMC steps $T$ increases.

-\paragraph{Other related work.} There have been many attempts to speed up MCMC for models that are expensive to compute.
+\paragraph{Other related work.} There have been many attempts to accelerate MCMC for models that are expensive to compute.
 We have already discussed work based on the construction of surrogate models/approximations for the target density.
-Some other approaches have been rather different.
+This discussion was not exhaustive, and we point to the survey paper \citet{llorente2021survey} for a broader overview of various other techniques and when they are most useful.
+We also briefly describe several approaches that are quite different from ours.
 The multi-level MCMC approach of \citet{Dodwelletal2015}, and related multi-index extensions \citep{jasra2018multi}, rely on predefined hierarchies of models---e.g., corresponding to different mesh refinements of an underlying differential equation model---that induce trade-offs between computational cost and accuracy.
 These approaches can drastically reduce the number of expensive model evaluations and total wallclock time of an MCMC run, but require a careful understanding of numerical approximation errors to achieve optimal convergence rates.
-In contrast, \citet{kaipio2007statistical,chkrebtii2016bayesian} and other related work create statistical models of numerical discretization error in ODE or PDE models.
-Delayed-acceptance MCMC can also exploit a hierarchy of models, but instead ``screens'' MCMC proposals through the approximate model(s) and evaluates the expensive target density at least once for each accepted sample \citep{ChristenFox2005, Cuietal2011}, thus reducing cost by a constant factor.
+Another part of the literature, including \citet{kaipio2007statistical,chkrebtii2016bayesian} and other related work, creates statistical models of numerical discretization error in ODE or PDE models.
+The delayed-acceptance MCMC method (e.g., \citet{ChristenFox2005, Cuietal2011}) can also exploit a hierarchy of models, but instead ``screens'' MCMC proposals through the approximate model(s) and evaluates the expensive target density at least once for each accepted sample, thus reducing cost by a constant factor.